 Your Name: Student's Name:

 Your Relationship to Student: Student's DOB and Form:

-roul Relationship to student.
-Student's DOB and Form.

 Address and Postcode: Daytime Telephone Number:

-, ,

 Evening Telephone Number:

-Evening receptions runnber.

-Full details of complaint (including the names of all persons involved and the dates of incidents
+Full details of complaint (including the names of all persons involved and the dates of incidents referred to):

-referred to):

-referred to).

-What action, if any, have you already taken to try and resolve your complaint (for example, who did

-you speak to and what was the response)?
+What action, if any, have you already taken to try and resolve your complaint (for example, who did you speak to and what was the response)?

 What actions do you feel might resolve the problem at this stage?

-what detions do you reel might resolve the problem at this stage.

 Are you attaching any paperwork?
 If so, please give details.

 Signature: Date:

-Date:

-For Official Use: Date:
+For Official Use:

-For Official Use: Date Acknowledgement Sent: Date:
+Date Acknowledgement Sent:

+Name of Person Complaint Referred To:

-For Official Use: Date:
+Signature: Date: